When Love Transcends Life

 However, since day one, Za’Miya’s mother showed strength and love towards her daughter fighting against this terrible disease and supporting her every step.
 Due to the aggressiveness of the disease Za’Miya’s doctor told her family she only had from 6 months to 2 years to live.
 Her family and her strong faith helped them to survive these tough times.

 In this, it is important to highlight that DIPG has a survival rate of less than 1%.
 This disease can also affect older teens and adults, but it is more common among children.
-The treatment includes palliative radiation, and the therapy remains almost the same since the 70s.
+The treatment includes palliative radiation, and the therapy has remained almost the same since the 70s.

 Unfortunately, on May 17th Za’Miya left us after a 10-month battle against cancer.
 As her mother mentioned in Za’Miya’s Instagram account, her daughter will be forever 10 years old.
 Her love and brightness will always be remembered and cherished by those who knew about her and her fight.